 It’s therefore no wonder that reading is a highly regarded skill, however, for people with dyslexia, reading and writing can seem like a chore.
 For many parents, this often turns into frustration and a sense of helplessness.
 Once you add homework into the mix, it becomes even more of a battle between child and parent.
 As a parent of a child with dyslexia you’ll already understand how living with this learning difficulty can have a significant impact on your child’s overall wellbeing.
 Children and young adults with dyslexia often compare themselves to their peers which may trigger anxiety and a lack of confidence.
 Without support, the impact of dyslexia can be detrimental, long-lasting and may extend into the workplace and other aspects of his or her everyday life.
 Many parents simply want to find the best way to support their child with dyslexia at home.
 Just as each person is unique, so is everyone’s experience of dyslexia.
 It can range from mild to severe and can co-occur with other learning differences.

-Children with dyslexia may require support in a range of different ways and this is where a specialist dyslexia tutor can help by working with you as parent to develop the right plan for your child.
+Children with dyslexia may require support in a range of different ways and this is where a private dyslexia tutor can help by working with you as parent to develop the right plan for your child.

 “As a parent, it is important to reinforce your child’s learning of phonics using activities that are consistent with those used by the specialist tutor.
 Trying something different might be confusing and counter-productive.

 Here are some ideas for activities for parents to make reading and spelling enjoyable, meaningful and successful for children with dyslexia:

 – Multisensory methods, for example writing with fingers in sand, shaving foam, in condensation on windows or mirrors, on sandpaper, or making huge letter shapes in the air, in snow, tracing letters on peers’ backs, repeating the letter sounds while making their shapes.